tier2tickets/Knowledge-Base/content/integration/servicenow.rst

 ServiceNow Documentation
 ============================

+This guide will show you how to set up your new Helpdesk Buttons with Service Now in as few as 15 minutes.

 Integration
 --------------------------

-This guide will show you how to set up your new Helpdesk Buttons with Service Now.

 ServiceNow integration requires two main parts: